ShivajiReddy/WhatsApp-Using-Python/README.md

 # WhatsApp-Using-Python
-A python script which opens up Whatsapp Web from terminal and send messages automatically to the target contacts and groups
+This script opens up WhatsApp Web from terminal and sends messages automatically to the target contacts or groups on WhatsPP Before running this script make sure that ypu have poper Drivers of your browser and Selenium library is installed.
+If not check out the <code>install.sh</code> file!